mayasharma2110/Name-the-element/README.md

 * CSS - used to add style and colour to the content.

-* Javascript - used to make responsive to the user's input.
+* Javascript - used to help make the site responsive to the user's input.

+* jQuery - used to help make the site responsive to the user's input.

 * [Bootstrap Version 4.1.3](https://getbootstrap.com/docs/4.1/getting-started/download/)
   * Used grid layout to ensure the content was responsive to different device sizes (mobile, tablet and laptop).